Google Translate Disclaimer

 At a community level, food security is achieved through a local sustainable food system that allows for community self-reliance, social justice, and equal access for everyone.

-Food access and availability in Simcoe Muskoka is affected by climate change.
-Climate hazards, such as rising temperatures and extreme weather, affect all aspects of the food system (from production to getting and preparing our foods).
+Food access and availability in Simcoe Muskoka are affected by climate change.
+Rising temperatures and extreme weather, affect all parts of the food system (from production to accessing and preparing our foods).
 This can lead to shortages of food, and higher prices and make it harder for some communities to get the food they need.
-These impacts can negatively influence food security and safety, which have important consequences for health and wellbeing.
+These impacts can harm food security and safety, which are important for health and wellbeing.

-At the same time, the food system influences climate change.
-Greenhouse gases associated with the food system contribute to climate change.
-Climate change is already affecting the wellbeing of individuals in Simcoe Muskoka, particularly those who face existing health inequities.
+The food system also influences climate change.
+Greenhouse gases from the food system contribute to climate change.
+This is already affecting the wellbeing of individuals in Simcoe Muskoka, especially those who face existing health inequities.

 Luckily, local and sustainable food systems can reduce greenhouse gas emissions and fight climate change (climate mitigation).
-They also increase our resilience and capacity to deal with the impacts of climate change (climate adaptation).
-Efforts are being taken at all levels to support sustainable food systems.
+They also help us to deal with the impacts of climate change (climate adaptation).
+Efforts are being made at all levels to support sustainable food systems.
 Individuals can have a positive impact, too!
-Visit our food and the environment webpage for more information on how we can choose foods that promote human health, healthy environments, and sustainable food systems.
+Visit our food and the environment webpage for more information on choosing foods that promote human health, healthy environments, and sustainable food systems.

 Did you find what you were looking for today?